goulu/openbook-book-data/readme.txt

 Contributors: johnmiedema
 Tags: book, books, reading, book reviews, library, libraries, book covers, COinS, OpenURL Requires at least: 2.5.1
-Tested up to: 2.9
+Tested up to: 3.0
 Stable tag: trunk

-Displays a book's cover image, title, author, publisher and other book data from Open Library.
+Displays a book's cover image, title, author, links, and other book data from Open Library.

 == Description ==

 OpenBook is for book reviewers, book bloggers, library webmasters, anyone who wants to put book covers and data on their WordPress blog or website.
-Insert an OpenBook 'shortcode' with a book number in a WordPress post, page or widget, and OpenBook will display a book cover image, author, and other book data from Open Library (http://openlibrary.org).
+Use the OpenBook button in the WordPress visual editor or insert an OpenBook 'shortcode' with a book number in a WordPress post, page or widget.
+OpenBook will display a book cover image, author, and other book data from Open Library (http://openlibrary.org).
 It also displays links to book websites.
 Users can control the content and styling through templates.
 Librarians can point OpenBook to their library records using an OpenURL resolver.

 Requirements.
 To use OpenBook, your server must use PHP 5 or higher, and cURL must be enabled.